tymastrangelo/mario-level-1/Readme.txt

 Title: "MarioPygame - Play Super Mario Bros in Python!"

 Description:
-"MarioPygame is a Python remake of the classic Super Mario Bros game! 🍄 Watch how to run the code [YouTube link to be added].
+"MarioPygame is a Python remake of the classic Super Mario Bros game! 🍄

 About:
 This game is built using pygame and loads .tmx levels with pytmx.
 Currently, only level 1-1 is available.